awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Default value on Windows: `24`
 Determines the number of rotated log files to keep\.
 Older log files are deleted once this limit is reached\.

+`ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE`
+Example values: `true`
+Default value on Linux: *see description below*
+Default value on Windows: `false`
+Whether to enable the `awslogs` log driver to authenticate using the task execution IAM role\.
+This parameter must be `true` to use the `awslogs` log driver in a task that also has a task execution IAM role specified\.
+When using the Amazon ECS\-optimized AMI with version 1\.16\.0\-1 or later of the `ecs-init` package, the default value of `true` is used\.
+When using older versions of the `ecs-init` package, the default value of `false` is used\.

 ## Storing Container Instance Configuration in Amazon S3<a name="ecs-config-s3"></a>

 Amazon ECS container agent configuration is controlled with the environment variables described in the previous section\.
 Linux variants of the Amazon ECS\-optimized AMI look for these variables in `/etc/ecs/ecs.config` when the container agent starts and configure the agent accordingly\.
 Certain innocuous environment variables, such as `ECS_CLUSTER`, can be passed to the container instance at launch through Amazon EC2 user data and written to this file without consequence\.
 However, other sensitive information, such as your AWS credentials or the `ECS_ENGINE_AUTH_DATA` variable, should never be passed to an instance in user data or written to `/etc/ecs/ecs.config` in a way that would allow them to show up in a `.bash_history` file\.